186: No Such Thing As Russian Hacking in the Cockroach Election

 So there were two

-people who tried to replicate this called Max Wesby and Karen Partridge and they were at the University of Sheffield and they were unable to do it and they quite sniffily said maybe it depends which side of the Pennine Hills you're on, whether it works or not.
+people who tried to replicate this called Max Wesby and Karen Partridge and they were at the University of Sheffield and they were unable to do it and they quite sniffily said maybe it depends which side of the Pennine Hills you're on whether it works or not.

+That's an academic slam and a half.
 It is but I think maybe people from Yorkshire just aren't as good.

-It's ironic ironic considering that a partridge, a real partridge, probably would be able to sense which side of the pennines it was on.
+It's ironic considering that a partridge, a real partridge, probably would be able to sense which side of the pennines it was on.

-That's irony for you, right there.
+That's irony for you.
+Right there.

 Irony being particularly appropriate because they use iron to sense where they're going.

-You've got to admit that, Anna.
+That's ironic.
+You've got to admit that, Hannah.

 It's still not ironic.

-and they can literally pick things up
+So some humans are magnetic, and they can literally pick things up

 that are